 Contractor and Subcontractor Management

-Managing external vendors is a critical aspect of construction.
-A construction ERP must help track contracts, retention clauses, expiration dates, payment milestones, and compliance requirements, such as safety certifications or insurance.
+Managing external vendors is a critical aspect of the industry.
+An ERP must help track contracts, retention clauses, expiration dates, payment milestones, and compliance requirements, such as safety certifications or insurance.
 It ensures that vendors are only paid after contractual conditions are met and that non-compliance risks are minimized.

 Payroll and HR with WPS Compliance

 A modern ERP system should automate time tracking, integrate biometric devices, generate compliant WPS files, and support multiple pay structures.
-It should also handle employee documentation, leave requests, and gratuity settlements following GCC labor laws, ensuring complete compliance and audit readiness.
+It should also handle employee documentation, leave requests, and gratuity settlements following labor laws, ensuring built-in GCC compliance and audit readiness.

 WIP & CVR Tracking